Ultimate Guide To WordPress RSS

 Autoblog by WPMUDev

-Autoblog is an easy-to-use plugin that can be set-up in minutes, without coding skills or complicated instructions.
-Simply copy and paste in your feed URL, give the feed a name of your choosing (for admin purposes) and select the blog that you want it to post to.
+Autoblog is an easy-to-use plugin that can be set-up very quickly, with no coding required and no complicated instructions.
+Just copy and paste in your feed URL, name your feed (for admin purposes) and select a blog that you want it to post to.

 For more details, go here:

-By default, WordPress only posts posts in your RSS feed.
-Use the RSS Includes Pages and Custom Post Types plugin to include pages in your RSS feed and not just posts.
+Use RSS Includes Pages and Custom Post Types to include pages in your RSS feed and not just posts (by default WordPress only includes posts in your RSS feed).

 For more details, go here: